psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > I have picked out the following questions from *Goleuad Cymru* for June, 1819, and May, 1821.
 The answers are mainly "Scripture proofs," and therefore of no folk-lore interest.
 >
-> "What is the meaning of putting lighted candles in brass candlesticks on the coffin ?"
+> "What is the meaning of putting lighted candles in brass candlesticks on the coffin?"
 >
 > "Why do people lean on the coffin to pray?"
 >